55 important questions and answers - Bandera County Courier

 13. What should I watch out for in the office?

-Handles used by numerous people, such as doors, windows and kitchen drawers, but also taps or buttons in elevators, are potential sources of germs.
+Handles used by many people, such as doors, windows and kitchen drawers, but also taps or buttons in elevators are potential Germ sources.
 Here the risk is reduced if you open and close them with gloves, or if possible with your elbows, shoulders etc. If contact with the hand is unavoidable, you can wash your hands immediately afterwards.

 14. What should employers consider?

-You must not only allow employees, but instruct them to stay at home if there is suspicion of infection and, if possible, to work from there.
+You must not only allow employees, but instruct them to stay at home if they suspect they are infected and to work from there if possible.

 15. Is there an increased risk in swimming pools / saunas?